szabgab/perlmaven.com/sites/en/pages/hello-world-with-dancer2.md

 $ dancer2 -a Try::Me
 ```

-This will create a directory called <b>Try-Me</b> and inside that directory it will put a bunch of subdirectories
+This will create a directory called **Try-Me** and inside that directory it will put a bunch of subdirectories
 and files.
 You can `cd Try-Me` and launch the new application by typing in

 ```